Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Summary

 \section{Summary}

 Within the framework of the kinetic-energy-driven superconductivity, we have rederived the doping dependence of $T_{\rm c}$ in the electron-doped cuprate superconductors, where the glue to hold the constrained electron pairs together is {\it the spin excitation, the collective mode from the internal spin degree of freedom of the constrained electron itself}, then $T_{\rm c}$ achieves its maximum at around the optimal electron doping, and decreases in both the underdoped and overdoped regimes.
-By virtue of this doping dependence of $T_{\rm c}$, we then have investigated the correlation between the strength of the low-temperature T-linear normal-state resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors, where the low-temperature T-linear normal-state resistivity in the overdoped regime arises from the momentum relaxation due to the electron umklapp scattering mediated by {\it the same spin excitation}.
-The result of the low-temperature T-linear normal-state resistivity in this paper together with the previous work for superconductivity\cite{Tan21} therefore identify explicitly that the {\it spin excitation} is at the origin of both the low-temperature T-linear normal-state resistivity and superconductivity.
-This {\it same spin excitation} therefore leads to that the strength of the low-temperature T-linear normal-state resistivity well tracks the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors.
+By virtue of this doping dependence of $T_{\rm c}$, we then have investigated the correlation between the strength of the low-temperature T-linear resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors, where the low-temperature T-linear resistivity in the overdoped regime arises from the momentum relaxation due to the electron umklapp scattering mediated by {\it the same spin excitation}.
+The result of the low-temperature T-linear resistivity in this paper together with the previous work for superconductivity \cite{Tan21} therefore identify explicitly a fact: the {\it spin excitation} that acts like a bosonic glue to hold the electron pairs together responsible for superconductivity also mediates the electron umklapp scattering responsible for the low-temperature T-linear resistivity in the overdoped regime.
+This {\it same spin excitation} therefore leads to that the strength of the low-temperature T-linear resistivity well tracks the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors.